28 – 29 June 2021

 Online participation will be free of charge!

-Join us for this conference from the convenience of your desk or grab one of the limited numbers of seats on-site.
-SIGN UP NOW!
+Join us for this symposium from the convenience of your desk and register now!

 This line-up includes over 30 experts from 11 different countries – all of whom are eager to share their knowledge with you.
 To view and download the programme, click here.